yunongcao/PUI2015_ycao/citibikes/README.md

 # About Assignment 3

+***

 ## Environment
-All essential packages are included in Anaconda except for ggplot. ggplot can be installed by simply run the following command in the terminal:
+All essential packages are included in Anaconda except for ggplot. ggplot can be installed by simply running the following command in the terminal:
 		pip install ggplot
 Otherwise, one can comment that line and the program should still go through.

-***

 ## My Contibution
 I participated in the brainstorming about forming the idea and turnning it to the null hypothesis.
 I wrote the code for this python script and made comments for the notebooks.
 I also explained the result based on our study.